 Cattle or other livestock was currency for expensive items such as a (noblewoman’s) bride price, or to build a defensive tower across a range of cultures.

 Flint, obsidian, metal, beads, shell -jewelry, axe heads, salt and rum have all been used at various times throughout human history.

 Metal had to be imported into Sumer and didn’t come into its own until a later period.
 The predominant commodity used during the Uruk era for large purchases was grain.

 Other commodities were used for smaller purchases.
 (In a later period, there is even the record of payment to a labourer in beer.)

-Stamp seals (carved in stone to be pressed into wet clay) were invented soon after, as a type of official signature and this technology arrived in Sumer with the first Neolithic farmers.
+Stamp seals (carved in stone to be pressed into wet clay) were invented soon after, as a type of official signature.
+This technology was brought to Sumer with the first Neolithic farmers and irrigators.

 Over time, different tokens were used until they covered something like sixteen important commodities.

-Tokens to aid calculations were also introduced .
+(Counting) tokens to aid calculations were then introduced .
 A small cone denoted 1, a ball was 10, and a large clay cone was 60.

 To improve security and to show the status of prominent dignitaries, , cylindrical seals were invented in place of simpler stamp seals.
 These were definitely a work of art.
 They were only an inch high but elaborately carved so they could be rolled onto wet clay to form an especially impressive signature.